 - 6.1.
 By informing AHS what has gone wrong, we can help put things right; at AHS we aim for a first-time fix approach. - 6.2.
-AHS will acknowledge complaints within 5 days of receipt.
+AHS will acknowledge complaints within 5 working days of the complaint being received. - 6.3.

-- 6.3.
 To deal with complaints efficiently we have a 2-stage process.
 We will deal with a complaint at Stage 1 initially and pass through to Stage 2 if this is needed. - 6.4.
 Stage 1 After making a complaint, your feedback will be passed to the Complaints Officer.
 The Complaints Officer will allocate complaints handling to another person.
 The complaint handler appointed must have appropriate complaint handling skills and no conflicts of interest.
 They will then contact you to discuss the problem / issues raised with you and ask you how you would like your problem / issue to be dealt with and resolved.
 Wherever possible, we will try to resolve your problem immediately.
-AHS will respond within 10 working days of the complaint been logged.
-Exceptionally, AHS provide an explanation to the tenant containing a clear timeframe for when the response will be received.
-This will not exceed a further 10 days without good reason and will be agreed by both parties.
+AHS will provide a full response to Stage 1 complaints within 10 days of the complaint being acknowledged.
+Exceptionally, AHS provide an explanation to the customer containing a clear timeframe for when the response will be received.
+This will not exceed a further 10 working days without good reason and will be agreed by both parties. - 6.5.
+Where customers raise additional complaints during the investigation, these will be incorporated into the Stage 1 response if they are related and the Stage 1 response has not been issued.
+Where the Stage 1 response has been issued, the new issues are unrelated to the issues already being investigated or it would unreasonably delay the response, the new issues must be logged as a new complaint.

-6.5.
+6.6.
 Stage 1 - Outcome

-Once AHS have completed their investigation into the complaint, an outcome letter will be sent to the tenant covering the following in clear, plain language:
+Once AHS have completed their investigation into the complaint, an outcome letter will be sent to the customer covering the following in clear, plain language:

 - The complaint stage.

+- The complaint definition

 - The decision of the complaint

 - The reasons for any decisions made.

 - The details of any remedy offered to put things right.

 - Details of any outstanding actions

-- Details of how to escalate the matter to stage 2 if the tenant is not satisfied with the answer.
+- Details of how to escalate the matter to stage 2 if the customer is not satisfied withthe answer.

-- 6.6.
-Stage 2 If you are unhappy with the response from Stage 1, you can then escalate your complaint to Stage 2 by contacting the Complaints Officer to request that your complaint is reviewed (unless an Exclusion ground now applies in these instances, AHS will clearly communicate in writing its reasons for not escalating as well as the tenant's right to approach the Ombudsman about its decision).
+- 6.7.
+Stage 2 If you are unhappy with the response from Stage 1, you can then escalate your complaint to Stage 2 by contacting the Complaints Officer to request that your complaint

+is reviewed (unless an Exclusion ground now applies - in these instances, AHS will clearly communicate in writing its reasons for not escalating as well as the customer's right to approach the Ombudsman about its decision).
+AHS will acknowledge your complaint within 5 working days from the complaint being received.
 The Complaints Officer will then look at how your problem / issue has been managed and decide whether there is more we could do.
-The Complaints Officer will send you a full response within 20 working days of you asking for your complaint to be reviewed.
-Exceptionally, AHS may provide an explanation to the tenant containing a clear timeframe for when the response will be received.
-This will not exceed a further 10 days without good reason and will be agreed by both parties.
+AHS will send you a full response within 20 working days of the complaint being acknowledged.
+Exceptionally, AHS may provide an explanation to the customer containing a clear timeframe for when the response will be received.
+This will not exceed a further 20 days without good reason and will be clearly explained to the customer.

-7.6 Stage 2 - Outcome
+6.7.
+Stage 2 - Outcome

-Once AHS have completed their investigation into the complaint, an outcome letter will be sent to the tenant covering the following in clear, plain language:
+Once AHS have completed their investigation into the complaint, an outcome letter will be sent to the customer covering the following in clear, plain language: